whatwg/cookiestore/explainer.md

 ### URL scoping

-Although a ServiceWorker cannot directly access cookies today, it can already use controlled rendering of in-scope HTML and script resources to inject cookie-monitoring code under the remote control of the ServiceWorker, remotely controlled using postMessage, the caches API, or IndexedDB.
-This means that cookie access inside the scope of the ServiceWorker is technically possible already, it's just not very convenient.
+Although a service worker script cannot directly access cookies today, it can already use controlled rendering of in-scope HTML and script resources to inject cookie-monitoring code under the remote control of the service worker script, remotely controlled using postMessage, the caches API, or IndexedDB.
+This means that cookie access inside the scope of the service worker is technically possible already, it's just not very convenient.

-When the ServiceWorker is scoped more narrowly than `/` it may still be able to read path-scoped cookies from outside its scope by successfully guessing/constructing a 404 page URL which allows IFRAME-ing and then running script inside it the same technique could expand to the whole origin, but a carefully constructed site (one where no out-of-scope pages are IFRAME-able) can actually deny this capability to a path-scoped ServiceWorker today and I was reluctant to remove that restriction without further discussion of the implications.
+When the service worker is scoped more narrowly than `/` it may still be able to read path-scoped cookies from outside its scope by successfully guessing/constructing a 404 page URL which allows IFRAME-ing and then running script inside it the same technique could expand to the whole origin, but a carefully constructed site (one where no out-of-scope pages are IFRAME-able) can actually deny this capability to a path-scoped service worker today and I was reluctant to remove that restriction without further discussion of the implications.

 ### Cookie aversion